 Together, we will advance equal rights and social justice.
 We must use every nonviolent oppositional tool available to resist hypocrisy and hate, and keep hope alive.

 Passing Commonsense Gun Safety Legislation

-Common sense gun safety laws are at stake with this Administration.
+Commonsense gun safety laws are at stake with this Administration.
 In Washington, I participated in a creative way to draw attention to the issue, joining my friend and colleague, Selma March leader and civil rights icon, Congressman John Lewis for a House sit-in.
 During our protest, House Republicans fled Washington to avoid any action on gun safety, leaving behind so much unfinished business.
 Everyone who owns a gun knows: sometimes you need to keep the safety on.
 It is time to put the safety back on in gun safety legislation; it is long past time to reach a compromise on real reform.
 Short moments of silence followed by long moments of inaction are insufficient.

 In a prior Congress, I passed legislation in the House to ensure that wounded veterans returning from service are not forced to choose between keeping their job at home and getting the treatment they need from their injuries on the battlefield.
 I have also worked to expand veterans’ health facilities, so Texas veterans don’t have to drive long distances for the basic health care they have earned from their service.

 As I have visited with many Texas veterans, the most frequent comment I hear is that the VA is providing quality care, often provided by fellow veterans, but that wait times are too long and veterans sometimes have to travel long distances for certain services.
 Those who have dedicated their lives to protecting our families have earned timely, accessible service.
 We must work to improve the VA, not to end, “privatize” or dismantle the system.

 Promoting Affordable Healthcare